June 2021

 Journalist, author, public speaker, consultant, non-executive director, broadcaster

-Mary Ann Sieghart is author of the best-selling book, The Authority Gap: Why Women Are Still Taken Less Seriously Than Men, and What We Can Do About it.
+Mary Ann Sieghart is author of the best-selling book, The Authority Gap: Why Women Are Still Taken Less Seriously Than Men, and What We Can Do About it and Founding Partner of The Authority Gap Consultancy.
 She spent 20 years as Assistant Editor and columnist at The Times and won a large following for her columns on politics, economics, feminism, parenthood and life in general.
 She has presented many programmes on BBC Radio 4, such as Start the Week, Profile, Analysis, Fallout and One to One.
 She chaired the revival of The Brains Trust on BBC2 and recently spent a year as a Visiting Fellow of All Souls College, Oxford.
-She has chaired the Social Market Foundation think tank, is a Visiting Professor at King’s College London, and sits on numerous boards.
+She has chaired the Social Market Foundation think tank, is a Visiting Professor at the Global Institute for Women’s Leadership at King’s College London, and sits on numerous boards.
 She was Chair of the judges for the Women’s Prize for Fiction 2022.

 Read Biography